-Robust and climate-resilient health systems are the primary line of defense against climate-related shocks and stressors.
-They provide the much-needed care to communities affected by impacts of changing climate such as increasing vector-borne and diarrheal diseases as well as climate-related hazards such as heatwaves, floods, wildfires, and air pollution.
+Robust and climate-resilient health systems are the primary line of defense against climate–related shocks and stressors.
+They provide the much needed care to communities affected by impacts of changing climate such as increasing vector–borne and diarrheal diseases, as well as climate–related hazards like heatwaves, floods, wildfires, and air pollution.

 There are three programmatic focus areas:

 Innovations that help reduce the carbon footprint of public health facilities and make operations more sustainable.